hacksmashes/sending-SMS-using-python/README.md

 Command to download modules:
   - pip install requests

 Before you have to do some steps, if you know means no problem.
-If you don't know means please clear your doubts in Instgram : @python_projects_
+If you don't know means please clear your doubts in Instgram: https://www.instagram.com/hack_smashes/